 Take note for next time

-After a project is done and dusted, sit back and consider any lessons you've learnt, so you may avoid them next time.
+After a project is done and dusted, sit back and consider any lessons you've learnt so that you may avoid them next time.
 For example, did you underestimate the time involved?
 Allow more time on your next project.
 Did you have communication issues with your client?
 Next time, arrange more face-to-face meetings.
 Did the client expect more than you agreed?
 Review your written proposals and ensure they're bullet-proof for the next project you embark on.